choueric/regKnife/README.md

   <f>             : read the value of field <f>.
   exit            : exit this program.

-Two format to represent filed: single bit  : like 1, 3, 0
+Two format to represent field: single bit  : like 1, 3, 0
   field range : like 0:3, 3:1
 ```